matteoferla/Michelanglo-and-Venus/app_deployment.md

     python3 setup.py install
     npm i puppeteer # installs puppeteer, but you will have to decide about the chromium sandboxing npm i fs-extra
+    ## For Jquery to be added to the offline download it needs to be compiled.
+    CURRENT_PATH=`pwd`
+    cd app/michelanglo_app/static/ThirdParty/jquery
+    npm run build
+    cd $CURRENT_PATH
     # do not want sqlite? change the env variable accordingly and read below
     cp demo.db mike.db
     PROTEIN_DATA='../protein-data' SECRETCODE='needed-for-remote-reset' SQL_URL='sqlite:///mike.db' SLACK_WEBHOOK='https://hooks.slack.com/services/xxx/xxx/xxx' python3 app.py > ../mike.log 2>&1